Family Educational Rights and Privacy Act of 1974

 The Family Policy Compliance Office reviews and investigates complaints of violations of FERPA.
 The penalty for violating FERPA is loss of all federal funding, including grants and financial aid.

 If you witness or commit what you believe to be a possible FERPA violation, please notify the Office of Records immediately at 974-4423-0078.
 The Office of Records will investigate the matter and determine what action, if any, should be taken.
-If you have any questions about FERPA compliance or the release of student information, please contact Dr. Kerry Noack, director of Records at +974.4423.0078 or email email@example.com.
+If you have any questions about FERPA compliance or the release of student information, please contact Dr. Kerry Noack, Director of the Office of Records at +974.4423.0078 or email firstname.lastname@example.org.